 I love super-simple cookie recipes and I think I’ve found the simplest way of making chocolate cookies.
 It only takes 3 ingredients and less than 15 minutes to make them!

-Did You Like This Recipe?
+Like This Recipe?

-Leave a comment below or head to our Facebook page for tips, our Instagram page for inspiration, our Pinterest for saving recipes, and Flipboard to get all the new ones!
+Leave a comment below or head to our Facebook page where I reply to (almost) all comments, our Instagram page for inspiration, or our Pinterest for saving recipes!

-3-Ingredient Chocolate Cookie
+3-Ingredient Chocolate Cookies

 Ingredients